ayushudeep/CharacterCodegrees_VZ_Camina_pGroups/README.md

+# Character Codegrees of VZ and Camina p-groups

 This repository contains the following preprint, along with the related data and code:

 Ayush Udeep, Character Codegrees of VZ and Camina p-groups.